-COURSE DESCRIPTION: This course will engage the student in advanced practice in arts in medicine in a healthcare or community context.
-The student will implement and assess an arts in health project or program with the goal of developing advanced-level project planning, coordination, implementation and assessment skills.
-Literature review informs Capstone project implementation and assessment and Capstone findings will be shared through a mid-term presentation and final paper.
-Capstone activities serve to deepen and demonstrate students' understanding of advanced practice and leadership in the field.
+COURSE DESCRIPTION: This course will engage the student in research or evaluation in an arts in health, medicine, or community context.
+The student will research or evaluate an arts in health project or program with the goal of developing Capstone planning, implementation and research or evaluation skills.
+Literature review will inform Capstone project implementation including background and methods.
+Capstone findings will be shared through a mid-term Capstone Qualifier presentation and final Capstone paper.